A New Monte Carlo Based Algorithm for the Gaussian Process Classification Problem: Simulation Experiments

-In this experiment we compare the proposed algorithm with the model developed by Titsias, Lawrence and Rattray \cite{TITSIAS09}.
-This is one of the efficient versions in the literature for applying MCMC to the Gaussian process problem.
+The previous experiment, while providing an accurate benchmark comparison, considers only the linear kernel, which may not be very prevalent in real world applications.
+In this experiment we consider the more common RBF kernel, and also some synthetic and real world problems, in order to have a test as close as possible to realistic situations.
+We also add to the comparison the model developed by Titsias, Lawrence and Rattray \cite{TITSIAS09}, in addition to the ESS and HMC algorithms considered last experiment.
+Titsias et al's algorithm is another MCMC-based algorithm for the GPC problem.
 It relies on using dynamically optimized control variables that provide a low dimensional representation of the function.
 The code is publicly available at \cite{TITSIAS-CODE}.
+It applies only to RBF and ARD kernels \cite{TITSIAS-CODE}, and that is why we did not include it in the comparison of the last experiment.

-For the purpose of this comparison, there is however the problem of lack of ground truth, because the algorithm by Titsias et al does not apply to linear kernels.
-It applies only for RBF and ARD kernels \cite{TITSIAS-CODE}.
-In such case we do not know the true value of the integrals that would yield the Gaussian process class probabilities.
-Nevertheless, we run both competing models on a number of problems, and check their convergence properties.
-If they converge to the same class probabilities, then it is a strong indication that both of them do indeed converge.
-Also, we consider the RBF kernel, which is a more efficient and more widely used kernel than the linear kernel.
-So the experiments presented here are more relevant, as they fit more closely to the real experimental situations, because of the prevalence of use of the RBF kernel.
+For the purpose of this comparison, there is however the problem of lack of ground truth, because for RBF kernels we do not know the true value of the integrals that would yield the Gaussian process class probabilities.
+Nevertheless, we run the competing models on a number of problems, and check their convergence properties.
+If they converge to the same class probabilities, then this is a strong indication that these algorithms do indeed converge.
+Also, note that the considered RBF kernel is a more efficient and more widely used kernel than the linear kernel.
+So the experiments presented here are more relevant, as they fit more closely to the real experimental situations.